Ukrainian president says defense is at a 'turning point'

 “If we really are fighting for freedom and in defense of democracy together, then we have a right to demand help in this difficult turning point.
 Tanks, aircraft, artillery systems.
 Freedom should be armed no worse than tyranny,” Zelenskyy said in his nightly video address to the nation, which he delivered standing in the dark outside the dimly lit presidential offices in Kyiv.
 He thanked the U.S. for an additional $500 million in aid that was announced Wednesday.

-There seemed to be little faith that a resolution would emerge anytime soon between Russia and Ukraine, particularly after the Russian military's about-face and its most recent attacks.
+There seemed little faith that Russia and Ukraine will resolve the conflict soon, particularly after the Russian military's about-face and its most recent attacks.

-Russia said Tuesday that it would de-escalate operations near Kyiv and Chernihiv in order to “increase mutual trust and create conditions for further negotiations."
-The announcement was met with suspicion from Zelenskyy and the West.
-And soon after, Ukrainian officials reported that Russian shelling hit homes, stores, libraries and other civilian sites in or near those areas.
+Russia said Tuesday that it would de-escalate operations near Kyiv and Chernihiv to “increase mutual trust and create conditions for further negotiations."
+Zelenskyy and the West were skeptical.
+Soon after, Ukrainian officials reported that Russian shelling was hitting homes, stores, libraries and other civilian sites in or near those areas.

+Britain’s Defense Ministry also confirmed “significant Russian shelling and missile strikes" around Chernihiv.

+It said Thursday that “Russian forces continue to hold positions to the east and west of Kyiv despite the withdrawal of a limited number of units.
+Heavy fighting will likely take place in the suburbs of the city in coming days.”

 Russian troops also stepped up their attacks on the Donbas region in the east and around the city of Izyum, which lies on a key route to the Donbas, after redeploying units from other areas, the Ukrainian side said.